News!

 Traffic continues to be re-routed to an alternate standby system while the rebuild continues taking place.

-2023-04-19 18:24:54, 10 months ago
+2023-04-19 18:24:54, 1 year ago

 The site UI was unavailable due to an issue with one of the frontend systems, this has been identified and being worked on now.

-2022-09-15 11:58:06, 1 year ago
+2022-09-15 11:58:06, 2 years ago

 There was some traffic impact this morning from an unavailable node which affected some networks -- loads have been redistributed this morning in response, something that normally should occur automatically but in this case it did not!
 That issue is fixed, and new tests are created against the condition.